 Career and Technical Education (CTE)

 There are many great CTE opportunities available as well.
 Follow this link to learn more about CTE classes.
-All part time students enroll in CTE classes through Mary Baron at 616-796-1905.
+All part time students living in the Ottawa Area ISD enroll in CTE classes through Mary Baron at 616-796-1905.
 Any student residing in the Hamilton district may use the bus to the Careerline Tech Center.
-Part time students taking a CTE class may select 1 more elective from the Hamilton Virtual School.
+Part time students taking a CTE class may select one elective from Hamilton FLEX.

 Full time students - Submit an application in January to Kristie Noguera